Buck Dharma: Soft White Underbelly: 1967–1971

-Roeser, Lanier, Bouchard and Winters formed the band Soft White Underbelly in 1967.
+Roeser, Lanier, Bouchard and Andrew Winters formed the band Soft White Underbelly in 1967.
 Members included singer Les Braunstein, and former music critic Sandy Pearlman (their producer).
+Roeser was enrolled in a communications course, but quit after Soft White Underbelly was formed because he wanted to "stop wasting [his] parents’ tuition money".

 In 1968, they were signed by Elektra Records after the company's president Jac Holzman saw them perform.
-The band dropped Braunstein and added new singer Eric Bloom to their lineup - and recorded under the name Stalk-Forrest Group (after a bad gig forced them to change their name) in 1970.
+The band dropped Braunstein and added new singer Eric Bloom to their lineup, changing their name to "Stalk-Forrest Group" after a bad gig in 1970.
 Elektra dropped the band because of problems with the personnel, and the album was shelved (it was eventually released in 2001 under the name St. Cecilia: The Elektra Recordings).

 Blue Öyster Cult: 1971–present

 Roeser, along with Bouchard, Lanier, Pearlman, Bloom, and new member bassist Joe Bouchard (younger brother of Albert Bouchard) reformed with the name Blue Öyster Cult.
 They signed with Columbia Records in 1971, and released four albums between 1972 and 1975.
 By Blue Öyster Cult's fifth album Agents of Fortune in 1976, Roeser proved himself as a songwriter and vocalist with the band's signature song "(Don't Fear) The Reaper".
 As a result, Roeser's songwriting and vocals were more prevalent on the follow-up albums Spectres, Mirrors, Cultosaurus Erectus and Fire of Unknown Origin.
-Most significantly, he penned and sang on the tracks "Godzilla" and "Burnin' for You".
+Most significantly, he penned and sang the hits "Godzilla" and "Burnin' for You".

 In 1982, Roeser recorded and released Flat Out, his first and only solo album to date.
-The tracks were all composed by Roeser (some co-written with Richard Meltzer, Neal Smith and Roeser's wife Sandy), with the exception of "Come Softly to Me", a song originally recorded by The Fleetwoods.
+The tracks were all composed by Roeser (some co-written with Richard Meltzer, Neal Smith and Roeser's wife Sandy), with the exception of "Come Softly to Me", a song originally recorded by the Fleetwoods.
 The songs on the album were ones Roeser wanted to record with BÖC, but were perceived as too poppy by the other members of the band.
-Singles from the album were "Born to Rock" and "Your Loving Heart", both of which had music videos made but did not chart.
-The video for the former was part of an MTV promo along with Blotto's Metalhead clip, in which Buck made a cameo appearance, as well as playing guitar on the song.
+Singles from the album were "Born to Rock" and "Your Loving Heart", both of which had music videos made but neither song charted.
+The video for the former was part of an MTV promo along with Blotto's "Metalhead" clip, in which Buck made a cameo appearance, as well as playing guitar on the song.

 Roeser and Blue Öyster Cult subsequently recorded several more albums that flopped commercially, but contained several of Roeser's compositions and many tracks with him on lead vocals.
-The band's commercial struggles, along with the loss of original members Albert Bouchard (1982) and Allen Lanier (1985), prompted Blue Öyster Cult to break up in mid 1986.
+The band's commercial struggles, along with the loss of original members Albert Bouchard (1981) and Allen Lanier (1985), prompted Blue Öyster Cult to break up in mid 1986.

 In 1985, Roeser and Bloom participated in Hear 'n Aid, a project created by Ronnie James Dio to raise money for famine relief in Africa.
 It included many famous heavy metal musicians.
-Hear n' Aid recorded the song "Stars", which includes a guitar solo by Roeser.
-Hear n' Aid also released a compilation album which included "Stars", as well as live outtakes from the participating artists.
+Hear 'n Aid recorded the song "Stars", which includes a guitar solo by Roeser.
+Hear 'n Aid also released a compilation album which included "Stars", as well as live outtakes from the participating artists.